 In most of her works, Natasha studies human nature and emotions.
 She's developed a painting approach that lets the materials she uses — from paint to recycled and found objects — come together on canvas and speak for themselves through their fluidity, depth, and texture.
 She lets the force of gravity, the refraction of light, and the swing of her arm help tell her stories in her own way, conveying movement of nature, depth of our spirit, and fragility of life.

 Californian artist Natasha Kramskaya was born in Ukraine.
 Growing up she would spend countless hours exploring nature of the Black Sea region.
 Surrounded by art, music and creativity, she started painting at a very early age.
 She picked up techniques and styles by studying works she loved, like many artists — including Vincent van Gogh and Salvador Dali — she was inspired by.
-Yves Klein, Ivan Kramskoi, Matisse, Caravaggio, Morris Louis, Jan van Huysum, Audubon, and Katsushika Hokusai: a small list of artists Natasha was drawn to over the years.
+Yves Klein, Ivan Kramskoi, Matisse, Morris Louis, Katsushika Hokusai: a small list of artists Natasha was drawn to over the years.

 Later, three-months shy of her 21st birthday, after studying architecture, she came to live in the US.
-She graduated from the Academy of Art University in San Francisco, California where she mastered design and visual communication with a laser-focus precision.
+She graduated from the Academy of Art University in San Francisco, California where she mastered design and visual communication.
 Now, living in San Jose and working as a Creative Director in the heart of Silicon Valley, Natasha paints every free moment she gets from her day job.

 Natasha’s art has been featured in Content Magazine and multiple online publications.
-She is the featured artist on Saatchi Art, the world's leading online gallery.
+She is a featured artist on Saatchi Art and Singulart, some of the world's leading online galleries.
 Natasha has had multiple exhibitions around the San Francisco Bay Area and her art can be found in galleries and private collections across the entire USA, as well as overseas.